-- Non-cash items such as depreciation, provisions, deferred taxes, unrealised foreign currency gains and losses, and undistributed profits of associates - All other items for which the cash effects are investing or financing cash flows. - ▶ Foreign exchange transactions should be recorded at the rate at the date of the cash flow - Acquisition and disposal of subsidiaries are investment activities and specific additional disclosures are required - ▶ Where the equity method is used for joint ventures and associates, the statement of cash flows should only show cash flows between the investor and investee - ▶ Disclose cash not available for use by the group - Assets and liabilities denominated in a foreign currency generally include an element of unrealised exchange difference at the reporting date
+- Non cash investing and financing activities must be disclosed separately - Cash flows must be reported gross.
+Set-off is only permitted in very limited cases and additional disclosures are required (refer to IAS 7.24 for examples relating to term deposits and loans) - Foreign exchange transactions should be recorded at the rate at the date of the cash flow - Acquisition and disposal of subsidiaries are investment activities and specific additional disclosures are required - Where the equity method is used for joint ventures and associates, the statement of cash flows should only show cash flows between the investor and investor. - Disclose cash not available for use by the group - Assets and liabilities denominated in a foreign currency generally include an element of unrealised exchange difference at the reporting date

-- disclosed elsewhere in the financial statements. - Disclose changes in liabilities arising from financing activities, distinguishing between changes from: - financing cash flows; - obtaining or losing control of subsidiaries and other businesses: - the effect of changes in foreign exchange: - fair value movements; and - other changes. - ▶ Cash payments made by lessees for the reduction of lease liability are financing activities.
+- Disclose the components of cash and cash equivalents and provide a reconciliation back to the statement of financial position amount if required. - Disclose information about supplier finance arrangements for users to assess its effects on the entity's liabilities, cash flows and on entity's exposure to liquidity risk.
+(R) - Non-cash investing and financing transactions are not included in the statement of cash flows and should be disclosed elsewhere in the financial statements. - Disclose changes in liabilities arising from financing activities, distinguishing between changes from: - financing cash flows; - obtaining or losing control of subsidiaries and other businesses; - the effect of changes in foreign exchange; - fair value movements; and - other changes. - Cash payments made by lessees for the reduction of lease liability are financing activities.